Urgent Injunctions in Australia: When You Need the Court to Act Fast

 Final (permanent) injunctions are granted after trial as a final remedy.
 If the court finds in your favour, a final injunction permanently restrains the conduct.

 Mandatory injunctions require the respondent to take positive action (as opposed to merely refraining from something).
-These attract a higher threshold: the applicant must show a high degree of assurance that they will succeed at trial (Meagher, Gummow & Lehane's Equity: Doctrines and Remedies).
+These attract a higher threshold: the applicant must show a high degree of assurance that they will succeed at trial (Shepherd Homes Ltd v Sandham [1971] Ch 340, applied in Australia in cases such as Businessworld Computers Pty Ltd v Australian Telecommunications Commission (1988) 82 ALR 499; see also Meagher, Gummow & Lehane's Equity: Doctrines and Remedies).
 Courts are reluctant to grant mandatory interlocutory injunctions because they are difficult to reverse if the court later determines the order should not have been made.
+We cover this higher standard in detail in our guide to mandatory injunctions in Australia.

 Freezing Orders (Mareva Injunctions)